ASMAK-Bilisim/bondi-base-buildathon/README.md

 ## Introduction

 Bondi Finance is revolutionizing the bond market by leveraging blockchain technology to tokenize corporate bonds, making traditionally inaccessible markets more open and transparent.
-We empower investors to seamlessly participate in bond offerings and engage with a decentralized bond token ecosystem.
+We empower investors to seamlessly participate in our bond token ecosystem.

 Also, our loyalty program rewards participants with unique NFTs that entitle holders to upcoming Bondi protocol token allocation.

-In this Base Buildathon project, we focused on creating an accessible bond insurance market, developing a **Credit Default Swap (CDS)** solution for decentralized trading, and integrating advanced features such as:
+In this Base Buildathon project, we focused on creating an accessible bond insurance market, developing a **Credit Default Swap (CDS)** mechanism that can be made fully synthetic, eliminating the need for real-life bond purchases.
+Additionally, a decentralized court system can be integrated for dispute resolution, as outlined in the **Authority Specifications** below.
+Other advanced features include:

 - **Coinbase Smart Wallet** integration to simplify user interaction with blockchain technology, making it accessible for both experienced and novice users.
 - A CDS market built from scratch.